-- 1 Stop Business Process Monitor. - 2 Open the <Business Process Monitor root directory>\config\topaz\agent\ctrl.cfg file in a text editor. - 3 Under the [general] section, remove the lines beginning with: - ► UserDomain= - ► UserPasswd= - ► UserName= - 4 Save the file and restart Business Process Monitor.
+- 3 Under the [general] section, make sure that the following parameters do not have any values set: - ► UserDomain="" - ► UserPasswd="" - ► UserName="" - 4 Save the file and restart Business Process Monitor.
 Business Process Monitor now runs as a system user. - 5 From Business Process Monitor Admin, set Business Process Monitor to run as a new specific user (with Administrator permissions).